DialMforMukduk/subdomainjack/README.md

-# rentalwebpage
-display rental properties
+working on page to display personal rental properties